RosariaCDiLauro/psychographic-profiling-framework/README.md

 - **Personality psychology (OCEAN / Big Five)**
 - **Emotion analysis (multi-label affective classification)**

-into a single pipeline that allows **data-driven psychographic profiling at scale**.
+into a single pipeline that allows **data-driven psychographic modeling at scale**.

 ---

 ## Research Objective

 The core objective is to answer the following research question:

-> *Can computational models combining emotions, personality traits, and discursive context identify differential vulnerability to targeted psychological influence in online environments?*
+> *Can computational models combining emotions, personality traits, and discursive context identify differential susceptibility to persuasive and influence dynamics in online environments?*

-Rather than focusing on individual users, the system operates on **clusters and groups**, identifying **psychographic profiles** that are more or less susceptible to persuasion, emotional manipulation, and narrative framing.
+Rather than focusing on individual users, the system operates on **clusters and groups**, identifying **psychographic configurations** that exhibit differential responsiveness to persuasion and narrative framing processes.

 ---

 ## Dataset and Data Source

 The framework operates on Reddit data structured in tabular format.
-Each row represents a user-generated contribution with the following information:
+Each row represents a user-generated contribution containing the following attributes:

 - Author
 - Subreddit (context)
 - Text content
-- Predicted emotions (multi-label)
+- Predicted emotions (multi-label classification)
 - Predicted personality traits (OCEAN scores)

-The emotional labels are based on a fine-grained affective taxonomy (anger, fear, sadness, joy, disgust, etc.), while personality traits follow the **Big Five model**:
+The raw textual data originates from Reddit, while emotional and personality features are inferred through computational models.

+Emotional signals are derived using a combination of:

+- Models trained on **GoEmotions** (fine-grained multi-label affect taxonomy)
+- The **NRC Emotion Lexicon (EmoLex)** for lexicon-based affective mapping
+- **VADER sentiment analysis** for polarity and intensity scoring

+Personality traits are inferred following the **Big Five model**, leveraging computational personality prediction approaches and reference datasets such as **PANDORA**.

+The five personality dimensions considered are:

 - Openness
 - Conscientiousness